timmcginley/41936/Project/index.md

 ## Project Requirements 2026

+Th ABD course has run since 2007 and since 2019 has mostly repeated the same project resulting in:
+Building 313 - 59 buildings
+Building 308 - 7 buildings
+Building 115 - 6 buildings
+Building 304 - 3 buildings

-This course has run since 2007 and we have now run the same 6 times with the same project, resulting in 59 buildings with (roughly) the same brief - the main difference is changes in height limits.
-This has been great for developing a unique data set of common comparable buildings, that we can use to better understnad and improve our interdisciplinary design experiences.
-However from 2025 you will be able to choose from different buildings and their briefs will be set by emerging societal needs.
+59 comparable buildings with (roughly) the same brief - the main difference is changes in height limits.
+This has been great for developing a unique data set of common comparable buildings, that we can use to better understand and improve our interdisciplinary design experiences.
+Since 2025 we have choose from different projects and their briefs will be set by emerging societal needs.

 [little bit about last year]